-35.-(1) The Minister may appoint persons to be members of a Board of Visitors.
+- 35.-(1) The Minister may, by notification in the Gazette, appoint persons to be members of a Board of Visitors.

-(1A) An appointment under subsection (1) must be published in the Gazette.

-(2) The Board of Visitors consists of -
+- (2) The Board of Visitors consists of

-- (a) Special Visitors; and - (b) General Visitors.
+- (a) Special Visitors; and

+- (b) General Visitors.
-(3) A person is not qualified to be a Special Visitor unless he or she -

-- (a) is a registered medical practitioner or appears to the Minister to have other suitable qualifications or training; and - (b) appears to the Minister to have special knowledge of and experience in cases of impairment of or disturbance in the functioning of the mind or brain. - (4) A General Visitor need not have a medical qualification.

-(5) A member of the Board of Visitors -

-- (a) may be appointed for such term and subject to such conditions; and - (b) may be paid such remuneration and allowances, as the Minister may determine.

-(6) For the purpose of carrying out his or her functions under this Act in relation to a person who lacks capacity ("P"), a member of the Board of Visitors may, at all reasonable times, examine and take copies of -

-- (a) any health record; and - (b) any record held by any person and compiled in connection with a social services function, so far as the record relates to P.
+- (3) A person is not qualified to be a Special Visitor unless he or she - (a) is a registered medical practitioner or appears to the Minister to have other suitable qualifications or training; and - (b) appears to the Minister to have special knowledge of and experience in cases of impairment of or disturbance in the functioning of the mind or brain. - (4) A General Visitor need not have a medical qualification. - (5) A member of the Board of Visitors - (a) may be appointed for such term and subject to such conditions; and - (b) may be paid such remuneration and allowances, as the Minister may determine. - (6) For the purpose of carrying out his or her functions under this Act in relation to a person who lacks capacity ("P"), a member of the Board of Visitors may, at all reasonable times, examine and take copies of - (a) any health record; and - (b) any record held by any person and compiled in connection with a social services function, so far as the record relates to P.